wa008/zhblog/index.md

 [把网页导出成PDF](https://f2h2h1.github.io/article/把网页导出成PDF.html)  by  f2h2h1's blog  at  2024-05-24 18:04:13

 [facial expression recognition technology based on neural network](https://huoyijie.cn/docsifys/Deep-Learning-AI/facial-expression-recognition-technology-based-on-neural-network)  by  WEB开发笔记(huoyijie.cn)  at  2024-05-24 17:53:53

-[Different Types of Water and Their Purpose](https://bluedreamer27.com/different-types-water-purpose/)  by  It's Me Bluedreamer!  at  2024-05-24 17:34:18

 [fix split of undefined with gitbook theme](https://huoyijie.cn/keynotes/Coding-Exercises/fix-split-of-undefined-with-gitbook-theme)  by  WEB开发笔记(huoyijie.cn)  at  2024-05-24 13:21:02